Skip to main content

 Antigone explodes onto the Roundhouse stage with raw energy and unflinching relevance.

-A dynamic interpretation of Sophocles’ timeless tragedy, centred on a fearless young woman who refuses to stay silent.
+This production retells Sophocles’ tragedy through a young woman who refuses to stay quiet.

 When Antigone goes against the king’s order to leave her brother unburied, she starts a fierce battle.
 This battle is between her beliefs and the king's power.